6pac/SlickGrid/README.md

 | 5.x       | [Announcing v5.0](https://github.com/6pac/SlickGrid/wiki/Major-version-5.0-%E2%80%90-ES6-ESM-and-TypeScript-Support) | project modernization, we added TypeScript with ES6, ESM builds and also a new Alpine Theme |

 ## CSP Compliance
 The library is now, at least for the most part, CSP (Content Security Policy) compliant since `v5.5.0`, however there are some exceptions to be aware of.
-When using any html string as template (for example with Custom Formatter returning an html string), you will not be fully compliant unless you return `TrustedHTML`.
-You can achieve this by using the `sanitizer` method in combo with [DOMPurify](https://github.com/cure53/DOMPurify) to return `TrustedHTML`, for more info please take a look at the [CSP Compliance](https://github.com/6pac/SlickGrid/wiki/CSP-Compliance) Wiki.
+When using any html strings as template (for example with Custom Formatter returning an html string), you will not be fully compliant unless you return `TrustedHTML`.
+You can achieve this by using the `sanitizer` method in combo with [DOMPurify](https://github.com/cure53/DOMPurify) to return [`TrustedHTML`](https://developer.mozilla.org/en-US/docs/Web/API/TrustedHTML) and for more info, you can take a look at the [CSP Compliance](https://github.com/6pac/SlickGrid/wiki/CSP-Compliance) Wiki.

 ### Quick Little Fun Survey ✨
 We are conducting a small little poll for fun, it is a single question survey about our latest releases.
 Thanks for taking the time to participate.